expressjs/expressjs.com/en/guide/error-handling.md

 The above example has a couple of trivial statements from the `readFile` call.
 If `readFile` causes an error, then it passes the error to Express, otherwise you quickly return to the world of synchronous error handling in the next handler in the chain.
 Then, the example above tries to process the data.
-If this fails then the synchronous error handler will catch it.
-If you had done this processing inside the `readFile` callback then the application might exit and the Express error handlers would not run.
+If this fails, then the synchronous error handler will catch it.
+If you had done this processing inside the `readFile` callback, then the application might exit and the Express error handlers would not run.

 Whichever method you use, if you want Express error handlers to be called in and the